riscv-non-isa/rvv-intrinsic-doc/rvv-intrinsic-rfc.md

 intrinsics.

-All of the intrinsic functions have a `vl` argument to specify the active vector length, except a few functions operate regardless of `vl`. e.g. `vmv.x.s`, `vfmv.f.s`, `vundefined`, `vreinterpret`, `vlmul_ext`, `vlmul_trunc`, `vget`, `vset` and `vcreate`.
+All of the intrinsic functions have a `vl` argument to specify the active vector length, except a few functions which operate regardless of `vl`. e.g. `vmv.x.s`, `vfmv.f.s`, `vundefined`, `vreinterpret`, `vlmul_ext`, `vlmul_trunc`, `vget`, `vset` and `vcreate`.

-The intrinsic functions will only operate at most `VLMAX` element if the `vl` argument are larger than `VLMAX`.
+The intrinsic functions will only operate at most `VLMAX` elements if the `vl` arguments are larger than `VLMAX`.

 The semantics of following two snippets are equivalent.
 We strongly suggest the first form.